nixworks/public/news/2017/12/11/index.md

 ##### Transgender personnel in the United States military
 ### [U.S. District Judge Colleen Kollar-Kotelly denies a Trump administration request to enforce the ban on transgender troops while this case is under appeal, thereby reaffirming her order that requires the U.S. military to accept transgender recruits effective January 1, 2018. ](/news/2017/12/11/u-s-district-judge-colleen-kollar-kotelly-denies-a-trump-administration-request-to-enforce-the-ban-on-transgender-troops-while-this-case-is.md)
-_Context: Transgender personnel in the United States military, Presidency of Donald Trump, Colleen Kollar-Kotelly_
+_Context: Transgender personnel in the United States military, Colleen Kollar-Kotelly, Presidency of Donald Trump_

 ##### following purges in Turkey
 ### [Turkey's state news agency announces that prosecutors in Istanbul have requested life sentences against six people, including journalist brothers Ahmet and Mehmet Altan and chronicler Nazli Ilicak.
 One of the accusations is reportedly "having committed a crime in the name of a terror organization without being a member of it." ](/news/2017/12/11/turkey-s-state-news-agency-announces-that-prosecutors-in-istanbul-have-requested-life-sentences-against-six-people-including-journalist-bro.md)